Create index in MongoDB

 Read: How to store images in MongoDB

-Create index in descending order in MongoDB
+Example 4: Creating an index in descending order

 Example: